CLI for mapping running local web servers to .localhost names.

 Core idea

-• Run one small persistent loopback-only router/reverse proxy on port 80.
+• Run one small persistent router/reverse proxy on port 80; loopback-only by default.

 • Let ad hoc local servers register and unregister routes dynamically.